lmoratti/tunnelvisionbug/General-Public.md

 If you need to keep your information very private:
 1. Avoid using Wi-Fi or networks you don’t trust, such public Wi-Fi.
-1. Connect personal hotspot WiFi instead, in most cases you can trust that more.
+1. Connect to a personal hotspot WiFi instead, in most cases you can trust that more than public Wi-Fi.
 1. Use AdBlock and browsers that protect your privacy by blocking trackers.

 Ask those who sell VPNs to: